barbarer/py4e-int/_sources/02-variables/Exercises.rst

   :answer_d: 3
   :correct: b
   :feedback_a: Try again, this is the answer for 15 // 12.
-  :feedback_b: Correct! / is the operator for divison.
+  :feedback_b: / is the operator for divison.
   :feedback_c: Try running this in your python interpreter.
   :feedback_d: Try again, this is the answer for 15 % 12.